Hernando23/Data-Science-Portfolio/README.md

 - ### Micro Projects:

 	- __Python__
-	- [EDA for Bay Area Bike Share Analysis](https://github.com/Hernando23/Data-Science-Portfolio/blob/master/Data%20Analyst%20Nanodegree/Bay%20Area%20Bike%20Sharing%20Analysis/Bay_Area_Bike_Share_Analysis%20Hernando.ipynb): Using exploratory analysis on the data
+	- [EDA for Bay Area Bike Share Analysis](https://github.com/Hernando23/Data-Science-Portfolio/blob/master/Data%20Analyst%20Nanodegree/Bay%20Area%20Bike%20Sharing%20Analysis/Bay_Area_Bike_Share_Analysis%20Hernando.ipynb): Using exploratory analysis on the [Ford Gobike](https://www.fordgobike.com) bike sharing data in  San Francisco, Oakland, Berkeley, Emeryville or San Jose areas.

 	- __Alteryx__
-	- [ML with Linear Regression](https://github.com/Hernando23/Data-Science-Portfolio/blob/master/Alteryx%20Projects%20/P0-%20Predicting%20Diamond%20Prices/1.1-predicting-diamond-price.ipynb): Using Regression anlysis to predict the diamond prices
+	- [ML with Linear Regression](https://github.com/Hernando23/Data-Science-Portfolio/blob/master/Alteryx%20Projects%20/P0-%20Predicting%20Diamond%20Prices/1.1-predicting-diamond-price.ipynb): Using Regression anlysis to predict the diamond prices.

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at hernando.andrianto@yahoo.com .